jgmalcolm/jgmalcolm.github.io/_drafts/do-research-backwards.md

 - what do you think of their latest work?
 - how can you align your topic interests with theirs?
 - use that to approach them to mentor you
+- Which junior and senior residents do you want to work with?
+  - start making connections and think of ways to include them as co-authors